Jade Fairbrother: Celebrity ambassador

-Fitness Bikini Competitor
+Fitness bikini competitor

 2015 saw Fairbrother return to the public eye in better physical shape than ever before.
 She has moved away from commercial modelling to focus on being on stage - opposed to in front of the camera.
-Jade is now competing professionally as a Fitness Bikini Athlete.
+Fairbrother is now competing professionally as a Fitness Bikini Athlete.

 In April 2015, she placed third in her first ever fitness competition – ROSSI: Extreme Bodies 2015 – in the ‘Miss Bikini’ division.
 Thereafter she placed fifth at the IFBB: 2015 Novice Show in the ‘Fitness Bikini Model’ division and following that she placed third again at the IBFF 2015 Launch Show in the ‘Miss Fitness Model’ division.

 She has gone on to place sixth in 'Fitness Bikini' at the NABBA: Pretoria Classic in May 2015 as well as seventh in both the 'Miss Bikini' and 'Miss Fitness Bikini' at the ROSSI: Grand Prix.

 In September 2015 Fairbrother was invited and hosted as a special guest athlete to compete in the annual Mr and Miss Fitness show held in Cape Town where she took third place in the 'Miss Bikini' division.

 Continuing with her fitness journey Fairbrother was back on stage in April 2016 where she placed 6th in the 'Fitness Bikini' lineup at the ROSSI: Extreme Bodies and then taking the 6th placing in the 'Miss Bikini' division at the NABBA: Pretoria Classic in May.

 In June 2016, she placed first in the 'Ms Fitness Bikini' lineup at the IBFF: Redemption Classic which was a qualifier for the 2016 National show, where Fairbrother has been invited to representing Gauteng.
 The very next weekend saw Fairbrother take third place in IFBB's Muscle Mulisha Grand Prix 'Fitness Bikini' lineup.

 Come July she took first place in IFBB: Miss SA Extreme's 'Fitness Bikini' lineup which also secured her an invite to compete at the Arnolds Classic Africa in 2017.

 Personal life

-Jade has been married since February 2012.
-Her husband, Brendon, is also known professionally for being Jade’s manager.
+Fairbrother has been married since February 2012.
+Her husband, Brendon, is also known professionally for being her manager.